 GOTS sets the standard for turning the organic fibre produced on farms into organic textiles, which are then made into clothes (and other products).

-GOTS means that the chemicals used in the processing of the fibre, the dyeing and finishing are not hazardous (GOTS prohibits the dangerous chemicals highlighted in the Greenpeace DeTox campaign).
+The certification also means that the chemicals used in the processing of the fibre, the dyeing and finishing are not hazardous.
+GOTS prohibits the dangerous chemicals highlighted in the Greenpeace DeTox campaign.

-Also, there are social requirements so workers are better protected.
-Businesses are independently inspected and certified to meet the standard.
+Also, because of social requirements workers are better protected.
+Businesses are inspected by an independent inspector and certified to meet the standard.

 There is a public database for you to search and check the certification.